• Until the Consecration, reverencing will consist of a simple bow.

 - CHOIR intones the Great Alleluia and ALL respond.
 This is repeated two more times, each at a pitch higher than that preceding.
 After the Great Alleluia, the Gospel Procession forms during the singing of Psalm 114 with interpolated Alleluias.

 The Gospel Procession is according to custom, except: REMEMBER TO BOW, NOT GENUFLECT!
 The Holy Gospel is followed by a homily.
 The Creed, Prayers, Confession, and Absolution are omitted.
-The Peace is bidden following the homily.
+The salutation and Offertory immediately follow the homily.

 The Mass concludes in the usual manner, with double Alleluias added to the Dismissal and Response (the Easter Dismissal, to be used at all Masses throughout Paschaltide).